graycoreio/daffodil/libs/design/guides/accessibility.md

 # Accessibility
 Accessible design is imperative to letting people of all abilities navigate and understand our product.
-We are committed to complying with the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG/) and follow the [four principles of the Web Content Accessibility Guidelines](https://www.w3.org/TR/UNDERSTANDING-WCAG20/intro.html#introduction-fourprincs-head) to ensure that `@daffodil/design` is acessible to everyone, including those with sensory, cognitive, or motor impairments.
+We are committed to complying with the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG/) and follow the [Four Principles of Accessibility](https://www.w3.org/TR/UNDERSTANDING-WCAG20/intro.html#introduction-fourprincs-head) to ensure that `@daffodil/design` is accessible to everyone — including those with sensory, cognitive, or motor impairments.

 1. **Perceivable** — The user interface must be perceivable by at least one of a person's senses
 2. **Operable** - All interactions in the interface must be operable